Awareness training in automated external defibrillators

 AEDs are becoming more prevalent within the wider community.
 For example there are national strategies in place actively promoting their placement in schools; public places such as stations.
 Many workplaces have voluntarily invested in this equipment.

-Evidence suggests that where AEDs have been used the outcomes are far more favourable for an individual who suffers from a heart attack than if it is delayed until the arrival of the emergency services.
+Evidence suggests that where AEDs have been used the outcomes are far more favourable for an individual who suffers from a cardiac arrest than if it is delayed until the arrival of the emergency services.